wasya-co/ish_manager/README.txt

 Can this be a versioned gem?
 Or must be on  master?
+So, this absolutely has to be on master all the time, it being a gem.

 # Test
  cd test/dummy && be rspec spec/controllers